icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 The critical line (only) was calculated.

-The run-off line was apparent surmised manually, with the logic that if more than one cylinder mass is at or below the critical line, and the apparently limited masses follow a -0.253 slope on the log-log plot.
+The run-off line was apparently surmised manually, with the logic that if more than one cylinder mass is at or below the critical line, and the apparently limited masses follow a -0.253 slope on the log-log plot.
 The -0.253 slope comes from the heat transfer relationship used,